• Skip to primary navigation

 But rest assured, after they're done "pitching a fit" about being called back to their job right {they're a bit like unreasonable toddlers that way} they will be happier in the long run when you align them where they truly belong.
 Fewer headaches, anyone?

-Conversely, if you position your work station or "nursing throne" so that you don't have to thrust your head forward, your trunk will be longer, look more lean (yippee!!), and your pelvic floor and core can lift easier.
-Knowing that the neck and position of the head {and many other alignment factors as well} play a vital role in core healing and the pursuit of a flatter tummy, I put together a whole "Neck Routine" for members of Fit2B because retraining muscles that are tight and stuck in the wrong position takes practice.
+Conversely, if you position your work station or “nursing throne” so that you don’t have to thrust your head forward, your trunk will be longer, look leaner (yippee!!), and your pelvic floor and core can lift easier.
+Knowing that the neck and position of the head {and many other alignment factors as well} play a vital role in core healing and the pursuit of a flatter tummy, I put together a whole “Neck Routine” for members of Fit2B because retraining muscles that are tight and stuck in the wrong position takes practice.

 So, in the interest of having a healthy neck (and a healthy body as a result), try these 5 stretches right now: